GOVTNZ/govtnz-design-system/packages/govtnz-ds-website/src/docs/patterns/index.md

 # Patterns (coming soon)

-Help users by using our patterns of components, which are grouped to provide easy action flows for specific tasks, as well as templates for common forms.
+Help users by using our patterns which provide easy action flows for specific tasks, as well as templates for common forms.
 Typical examples include collecting users' address and contact details, and guiding users through a step-by-step application form.